Updated and open kitchen and living room.

 What Is A Fannie Mae HomePath Property?

-A Fannie Mae HomePath property is a piece of real estate that has been obtained by foreclosure or a deed in lieu foreclosure.
-Buyers can purchase a HomePath house from Fannie Mae with as little as a 3% down payment and receive a closing cost credit as large as 3% of the purchase price if they use the HomeReady loan program.
+A Fannie Mae HomePath property is real estate obtained by foreclosure or a deed in lieu of foreclosure.
+Buyers can purchase a HomePath property with a 3% down payment and receive a closing cost credit up to 3% of the purchase price if they use the HomeReady loan program.

 How Do You Qualify For A Fannie Mae HomePath Property?

-Fannie Mae offers HomeReady Mortgages to the buyers of HomePath homes.
-This enhanced lending product is affordable and flexible and provides invaluable homeownership education to buyers.
-Additionally, these loans can help buyers with below-average credit obtain mortgages.
+Fannie Mae offers HomeReady mortgages to HomePath buyers.
+This enhanced lending product is affordable and flexible and provides buyers with invaluable homeownership education.
+The loan can help buyers with bad credit obtain mortgages.
 But these loans aren’t available to everyone.

-To qualify for a Fannie Mae HomePath loan, you must not have owned a house for the last 3 years.
-You’re also required to use the HomePath property as your primary residence within 60 days after closing.
+To qualify for a Fannie Mae HomePath loan, you must not have owned a house in the past 3 years.
+And you must use the HomePath property as your primary residence within 60 days after closing.

-HomeReady loans are specifically designed for borrowers who meet the following characteristics:
+HomeReady loans are available for borrowers who meet the following criteria:

 • Limited cash for a down payment

-• A credit score of at least 620 (with the best pricing for credit scores above 680)
+• A credit score of at least 620 (borrowers with a 680 credit score and higher can get the best pricing.)

 • A maximum debt-to-income ratio (DTI) of 36%